Is dandruff normal?

 How do I know which shampoo is best for me?

 The shampoo that is best for you should be based on the severity of your condition.
 Denorex Shampoos offer 3 of the 5 most effective ingredients used to help control dandruff and chronic scalp conditions.
-For mild to moderate dandruff, use Zincon or Denorex Daily with Zinc Pyrithione.
+For mild to moderate dandruff, use Zincon with Zinc Pyrithione.
 It is the gentlest of the active ingredients and can be used daily to keep dandruff under control.
 For moderate to severe dandruff, use Denorex Extra Strength Shampoo with Salicylic Acid.
 It helps control scalp build up from dandruff and Seborrheic Dermatitis and helps to relieve scalp irritation and itching.
 For severe dandruff, use Denorex Maximum Strength Shampoo with Coal Tar.
 It helps treat thick, heavy build up that is a result of severe Seborrheic Dermatitis and Psoriasis.
 Denorex Maximum Strength combines Coal Tar with Menthol to help calm and soothe serious scalp problems.

 How often should I use a medicated shampoo?

 We recommend using a medicated dandruff shampoo 2 – 3 times a week and alternating with a milder shampoo like Zincon on the other days you shampoo during the week.

 Who gets dandruff?

 Almost anyone can have dandruff.
 It is caused by a fungus called

 Malassezia present on almost everyone’s scalp.
 There are, however, other factors that may make you more